eric-brechemier/masteringid-horizon/400-INSTRUCTIONAL-ANALYSIS.md

 ### Preventing Access to Sensitive Information of Donors

-In order to reach the goal, Horizon employees needs to:
+In order to reach the goal, Horizon employees need to:

 * Prevent unauthorized access to financial information of donors
 * Prevent unauthorized access to names and personal details of donors